ralphbean/fedora-bootc-minimal-image/README.md

   --device /dev/fuse -t localhost/fedora-bootc .
 ```

 See the `Containerfile` for more details.
-This builds the default `standard` image.
+This builds the `minimal` image.

 ## Fedora versions